trojanatwar/poseidon/README.md

 `# pacman -S python3 python-gobject python-decorator python-six python-requests python-pillow pyopenssl gtk3 gtksourceview3 webkit2gtk evince`

+Since 0.1.7, if you want to use a VTE terminal embedded in the browser, also install 'vte3':

+`# pacman -S vte3`

+and enable the option 'vte_terminal' in 'include/settings.py'

 * Ubuntu/Mint

 `# apt-get install gir1.2-evince-3.0 gir1.2-webkit2-4.0 python3-decorator python3-openssl`